manolodd/openlrae/README.md

 # LICENSE

-## Latest release:
+## Latest SNAPSHOT:

-- <b>OpenLRAE 0.3</b> is released under the terms of Apache License, Version 2.0.
+- <b>OpenLRAE 0.4-SNAPSHOT</b> is released under the terms of Apache License, Version 2.0.

 ## Previous releases:

+- <b>OpenLRAE 0.3</b> was released under the terms of Apache License, Version 2.0.
 - <b>OpenLRAE 0.2</b> was released under the terms of Apache License, Version 2.0.
 - <b>OpenLRAE 0.1</b> was released under the terms of Apache License, Version 2.0.